glouppe/info8010-deep-learning/lecture1.md

 \end{aligned}$$

 This decomposition is known as the **bias-variance** decomposition.
-- The noise term quantities the irreducible part of the expected risk.
+- The noise term quantifies the irreducible part of the expected risk.
 - The bias term measures the discrepancy between the average model and the Bayes model.
 - The variance term quantities the variability of the predictions.